-The list below indicates those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
-In order for <insert student name> to satisfy Course Completion Criteria, the tasks, requirements and/or outcomes listed need to be satisfactorily completed.
+The following table lists those tasks, requirements and/or outcomes not yet completed/achieved, or for which a genuine attempt has not been made.
+In order for <insert student name> to satisfy the Course Completion Criteria, the following task requirements or outcomes need to be satisfactorily completed/achieved.